 Hatchbacks and SUV’s, the two dominant players in the South African car space.
 Kia doesn’t have a large portfolio of either one of these genres of car but what they do have they constantly work on improving.
-Take the Kia Rio for instance, a model which singlehandedly represents Kia’s hatchbacks and has now received a mild nip and tuck.
-We were there to witness it all.
+Take the Kia Rio for instance, one of the Korean brand’s larger hatchbacks that has now received a mild nip and tuck, and we were there to witness it all.

 Visually, the surgeons at Kia have kept sculpting to a minimum seeing as this is a facelift after all.
 The Rio’s front end has been touched up with minor alterations to the headlamps, radiator grille and front bumper.
 To give customers more variety, the brand has also added two body colours to their palette, Sporty Blue and Perennial Grey.
 The entry grade Rio LS now benefits from 15-inch alloys, and the EX wears a set of 17-inch alloys.
 Other upgrades come in the form of Electronic stability control and Rear Seat Alert which notifies you if any one of the little ones in the rear unbuckles their seat belt while you’re not looking.
 You need to bring your A-game to stay in the fight when boxing in this competitive arena, especially when going up against hard hitters like Polo Vivo and Hyundai i20.
 Kia isn’t taking this one lying down.